-Tokunoshima residents of all ages are proud and enthusiastic supporters of their favorite bull(s), and flock to the tournaments to cheer them on.
-The larger tournaments are social highlights of the island, and the atmosphere at the ring is electric-the cheers of the crowd are accompanied by drums, trumpets, flag-waving and whistling.
-The bulls wear versions of the decorative loincloths worn by sumo wrestlers prior to their fights, and their supporters keep the mood raucous throughout match day.
+People of Tokunoshima of all ages are proud and enthusiastic supporters of their favorite bull(s), and flock to the tournaments to cheer them on.
+The larger tournaments are social highlights of the island, and the atmosphere at the ring is electric-the cheers of the crowd are accompanied by drums, trumpets, flag-waving, and whistling.
+The bulls wear versions of the decorative loincloths worn by sumo wrestlers prior to their fights, and their supporters keep the mood in the arena at a high level of excitement throughout match day.